Published: October 8, 2019 • Last updated: November 6, 2022 at 6:47 am

 What Are the Out-of-Pocket Costs of a Private Mortgage?

-What lender fees can I expect with a private mortgage?
+How much lender fees will I pay with a private mortgage?

 Most private lenders charge a set-up fee when arranging your mortgage.
 This may also be called something else such as a commitment fee, placement fee, administration fee, or lender fee.
 Some charge more than one such fee.